Mixture model fitting using conditional models and modal Gibbs sampling: Discussion

 \section{Discussion}

-This paper introduces a novel approach to fit mixture models based on obtaining first the posterior distribution of the latent auxiliary variables using a variation of Gibbs sampling.
-Then, the conditional (on the auxiliary variables) posterior marginals of the remainder of the parameters in the mixture model are obtained with the Integrated Nested Laplace Approximation.
-Finally, the posterior marginals of these parameters are obtained by Bayesian model averaging of their conditional posterior marginals marginals.
+This paper introduces a novel approach to fit mixture models based on obtaining first the posterior distribution of some latent auxiliary variables using a variation of Gibbs sampling called 'modal' Gibbs sampling (MGS).
+Then, the conditional (on the latent auxiliary variables) posterior marginals of the remainder of the parameters in the mixture model are obtained with the Integrated Nested Laplace Approximation (INLA).
+Finally, the posterior marginals of these parameters are obtained by Bayesian model averaging of their conditional posterior marginals.
 Because INLA is used to fit the conditional models, the distributions of the components can be taken from a wide range of distributions, conjugate priors are not required and label switching does not seem to be a problem.

-This novel approach also provides a simple way to compute the posterior probabilities of the number of components, by exploiting the marginal likelihood provided by INLA and the output from sampling.
-The simulation study carried out supports that this is a valid inferential framework for mixture models.
-The results in the simulation study and the comparison with MCMC included in the case studies suggest that the estimates provided are very accurate.

-The Gibbs sampling algorithm employed in model fitting only draws samples from the auxiliary variables.
+The MGS algorithm employed in model fitting only draws samples from the auxiliary variables.
 For the other parameters, instead of sampling from their full conditional distributions their respective modes are used.
-The modes are available as part of the output provided by INLA at every step of the Gibbs sampling algorithm when a conditional model on the current value of the auxiliary variables is fitted.
+The modes are available as part of the output provided by INLA at every step of the Gibbs sampling algorithm when a conditional model on the current value of the auxiliary variables is fit.
 This simplifies the model fitting algorithm as well as reduces computing time as actual sampling is reduced.
 Given the results obtained in the simulation study, this simple approximation to the full conditional of the model parameters appears to be enough to obtain a good estimate of the posterior distribution of the indicator variables.
 This algorithm resembles collapsed Gibbs sampling \citep{Liu:1994} because some of the model parameters are integrated out in the full conditionals.
+MGS is also similar to Population Monte Carlo and Maximization A Posteriori algorithms.

+This novel approach also provides a simple way to compute the posterior probabilities of the number of components, by exploiting the marginal likelihood provided by INLA and the output from MGS.
+The simulation study carried out supports that this is a valid inferential framework for mixture models.
+The results in the simulation study and the case studies suggest that the estimates provided are very accurate.